 • The hassle of upgrading your meter: To get paid for selling solar power under SEG, you’ll need to upgrade your electricity meter to a smart, half-hourly meter.

-• No room for DIY installations: To be eligible for the Smart Export Guarantee, your solar panels must be installed by an installer credited by the Microgeneration Certification Scheme.
+• No room for DIY installations: To be eligible for the Smart Export Guarantee, your solar panels must be installed by a solar installer credited by the Microgeneration Certification Scheme.
 You can find registered installers in your area by using Find a Builder and typing “solar panel installers” into the postcode search tool.

 How much can you make selling power to the National Grid?